Victorwz/UniFilter/README.md

 # UniFilter

-Offcial code for our work [Train a Unified Multimodal Data Quality Classifier with Synthetic Data]
+Official implementation of [Train a Unified Multimodal Data Quality Classifier with Synthetic Data]() accepted by EMNLP 2025 Findings.

 ## Release